-Encourage Faculty-Student & Student-Student Interaction & Communication
+Encourage Faculty-Student and Student-Student Interaction and Communication

 "Frequent student-faculty contact in and out of class is a most important factor in student motivation and involvement.
 Faculty concern helps students get through rough times and keep working.
 Knowing a few faculty members well enhances students' intellectual commitment and encourages them to think about their own values and plans" (Chickering & Ehrmann, 1996, p.
 2).
 This concept applies equally to student-student interaction (p.
 3).

 Use the Email, Forums, Chat Room, Blogs and Wiki tools to foster instructor-student interaction.

 Consider setting a specific time during the week for online office hours using Chat Room.

 When assigning team projects, establish and promote the use of Sakai groups to encourage students to communicate and share information with each other online.

 Post contact information with your communication preferences (e.g. do not call me at home, or you may call me at home until…).

 Establish clear guidelines for how email should be handled in the course.
 Have students include the course and section number in email subject lines.

 Consider developing Chat Room or Forums policies that include expectations on appropriateness, professionalism, rules for staying on-topic, referencing other student posts, spelling, participation, etc.

 General Best Practices